asanchezmanas/sampelit/docs/guides/users/shopify_guide.md

 ### Experiment Sync

-When you create or update an experiment, Samplit automatically:
+When you create or update an experiment, Sampelit automatically:

 1. Creates/updates a **Script Tag** in your Shopify store
 2. Stores experiment metadata in **Shopify Metafields**